 Many organisations are taking processes and looking to see how they can do them electronically and automatically.
-There are obviously huge benefits in using electronic processes – saving time and money being the most obvious.
+Putting digital first or moving from a paper-based environment to a digital environment.
+There are obviously huge benefits to going digital – saving time and money being the most obvious.
 For example, many organisations are implementing the Companies Act electronically.
 As part of taking a physical or paper-based process and making it electronic, it is crucial to consider the laws that relate to the electronic transaction that is part of the process.

 The laws that could be relevant to electronic processes